OneRaynyDay/Erata/README.md

 - The user must use the ert namespace substitutes for stl and smart pointer allocations.
 Polluting std namespace yields undefined behavior.
 - If we were to override the default allocator, this is only possible right now in `g++` and not `clang`, but users will not have to change namespaces.
 I will attempt this but it's not cross-compiler supported.
+- `ert::unique_ptr`s can no longer be zero-cost because we need to set default deleter to use allocators, specifically `ert::profile_allocator<T, std::allocator<T>>`.
+So **production memory usage may be slightly different than test usage**.